mercadopago/devsite-docs/guides/extras/splitter-off-integration.en.md

 }
 ```

-## Capture a splitter
+## Capture a Advanced Payment
-The Splitter API allows payments of the type "reservation/authorization".
-For these cases you must create a Splitter with the "capture" field in FALSE, which will reserve the amount until it is captured with the next endpoint.
+The Advanced Payment API allows payments of the type "reservation/authorization".
+For these cases you must create a Advanced Payment with the "capture" field in FALSE, which will reserve the amount until it is captured with the next endpoint.

 ### Request